baitongc/Chen-Project/README.md

 ## Model the Data

+Before start to fit in the data for models, the response value which is ethier MVP or None is transformed into 0 or 1.
 Two different models used to predict the future MVP.
 The first one is Support-Vector Clustering(SVC) with the poly kernel.
 By changing the gamma value, the model could have a better accuracy.
 I used 37 MVP winners and 46 non-MVP with all the factors I have to fit the model.
 The other model I used is logistic regression which I have chosen the factors with higher impacts based on the visulization during the explore the data.

 ## As of Result